young917/MiDaS/ReadMe.md

 We provide source code for (1) sampling hypergraphs, (2) evaluating the quality of sub-hypergraph and (3) reproducing all figures in the paper: [MiDaS: Representative Sampling from Real-world Hypergraphs](https://arxiv.org/abs/2202.01587), Minyoung Choe, Jaemin Yoo, Geon lee, Woonsung Baek, U Kang and Kijung Shin, WWW 2022.

-(Additionally, we extend this work for [Back-In-Time Sampling](https://github.com/young917/MiDaS-B))
+Furthermore, we have extended this work to include [Back-In-Time Sampling](https://github.com/young917/MiDaS-B))

 (1) **Sampling Hypergraphs**